davemerwin/django-slideshow/README.rst

 Django Slideshow
 ================

 A simple slideshow app for your projects.
+Use the output with any JavaScript slideshow tool to create awesome slide shows.
+And I do mean AWESOME!

 Features
 ========